Slot-MLLM: Object-Centric Visual Tokenization for Multimodal LLM: Acknowledgment

+\textbf{Visual Tokenization for Unified Understanding and Generation.} Visual tokenization determines what visual information is exposed to the autoregressive model.
+Early discrete tokenizers, including VQ-VAE~\cite{oord2018neural}, VQGAN-style tokenizers, and residual quantization methods~\cite{lee2022autoregressive}, are mainly optimized for image reconstruction, but their patch-level codes often lack explicit semantic organization.
+Recent unified tokenizers improve semantic alignment between visual tokens and language: SEED~\cite{ge2023making} introduces causal visual tokens with a diffusion decoder, and UniTok~\cite{ma2025unitok} and TokenFlow~\cite{qu2025tokenflow} further improve compatibility with MLLMs.
+Nevertheless, these methods still largely rely on fixed-grid or globally supervised representations.
+Local semantic approaches such as SeTok~\cite{wu2024towards} introduce clustering or token merging, but depend on explicit grouping heuristics.
+In contrast, SlotTok uses slot attention as a principled inductive bias to learn compact object-aware visual tokens for both understanding and generation.

+\textbf{Slot Attention.} Slot attention \cite{locatello2020object} effectively generates unsupervised object-centric image representations.
+Previous works like LSD \cite{jiang2023object} have successfully combined slot attention with generative models for reconstruction tasks.
+Although previous works have explored slot attention, their performances have not been thoroughly demonstrated at large scale, particularly in integration with LLMs and in-the-wild images.
+MorphTokens~\cite{pan2024auto} also attempted to include slot attention, but clear improvements through slot attention have not been well established, and moreover, visual tokens for image generation are separated from those for image understanding.

-The primary goal of this work is to build a generative MLLM that integrates visual and language modalities, ensuring effective object-level control in both image understanding and generation tasks.
-To achieve this, we propose an object-centric visual tokenizer, named Slot Q-Former, which transforms visual inputs into discrete visual tokens capturing distinct spatial and object-level details of an image.
-Then, we develop Slot-MLLM, an MLLM that integrates our slot visual tokens and text tokens and performs the multimodal training through a next-token \cite{radford2018improving, radford2019language} prediction for both image understanding and generation tasks.
-The overall structure of Slot-MLLM with Slot Q-Former is depicted in Figure \ref{fig:main-figure}.
+The primary goal of this work is to make slot attention practical for generative MLLMs by turning it into an object-centric visual tokenizer that supports multimodal understanding and image generation.
+To this end, we propose \textbf{SlotTok}, which encodes an image into a compact set of object-centric slot representations.
+Building on SlotTok, we develop \textbf{Slot-MLLM}, which integrates these tokens into a single next-token prediction framework.
+The overall structure of Slot-MLLM with SlotTok is depicted in Fig.~\ref{fig:main-figure}.